Fixing Our Gender Gap

 - Look at your school or operation with fresh eyes.
 If you were a woman, would you want to train or work there?
 Are you providing women with subtle clues that they just don’t belong?

 This may seem like a lot of work but it will be worth it.
-If we as an industry doubled the number of rotocraft-only female pilots – going from two percent to an all-time high of four percent – we would gain approximately 600 pilots that we can put to work, keeping the rotos turning,
+If we as an industry doubled the number of rotorcraft-only female pilots – going from two percent to an all-time high of four percent – we would gain approximately 600 pilots that we can put to work, keeping the rotors in motion.

 Hopefully, writing this article won’t get me kicked out of the local men-only pilot club.
 Actually, earlier in 2015, that same club voted to accept women.
 Well done, guys.
 Now let’s work on the industry.